Most Cardiovascular Diseases Are Caused By Poor Lifestyle Choices

-2. Dairy Products– That means butter, cheese, cream, ice cream, yogurt, and milk-even skim milk.
+This means butter, cheese, cream, ice cream, yogurt, and milk-even skim milk.

 I know what you are thinking, “But nuts are healthy” and you would be right to a degree, but those with heart disease should avoid nuts at least for the first 6 weeks.

 Keep It simple: Foods To Indulge In

 Enjoy as many vegetables as you like.
 It can be hard at first.
 We always picture the guy eating carrot sticks and celery, while people at the table are eating meat and potatoes.
 Get creative.
 Buy a few cookbooks that center and vegetable dishes.
 You would be surprised at the variety of veggies and the ways you can cook them.
 If you have high cholesterol avoid avocados for the time being.

 Beans, peas, and lentils galore.
 There are so many different types of legumes to enjoy and not get bored with them.
 My wife and I enjoy adding lentils or garbanzo beans to our salad.
 I also made a wonderful lentil loaf with carrots and onions.

 Every week I do my shopping at the local farmers market.
 I find the fruit from the market, as well as the vegetables, are much more fresh and tasty.
 We also try to eat our fruit according to the season.
 A word of caution on fruit.
 Because of the sugar content of fruit, and yes it is healthy, we should try to limit our fruit intake to 3-4 servings a day.
 If you are diabetic the recommendation is 3 servings of fruit a day.

 Such things as seltzer water, water, oat milk, and herbal teas.
 My physician recommended that I cut out all caffeine.
 I have also found that diet sodas trigger my atrial fibrillation if I drink them.
 Some of you may be asking about soy milk.
 This is a gray area and a choice you will have to decide for yourself.
 For myself, I refrain due to the phyto-estrogens in soy products.

 “Food,” he said is the first place I can begin to change things.
 He isn’t quick to change medications or add medications.
 He always lets me try first on my own and adds recommendations.
 He also sent me to a great nutritionist who has helped me formulate a plan.
 Now the rest is up to me.
 I would also say listen to your body.
 The body is amazing and it will tell you what makes it feel good and what doesn’t.
 Do what is right for you, for your health, and family.

-About RESPeRATE – Lower High Blood Pressure Naturally.
+How to Lower Blood Pressure Fast & Naturally.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.

 RESPeRATE lowers blood pressure by relaxing constricted blood vessels which cause high blood pressure.
-RESPeRATE does so by harnessing the therapeutic power of slow paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
+RESPeRATE does so by harnessing the therapeutic power of slow-paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
 All you have to do is breathe along with RESPeRATE’s guiding tones.